apache/pulsar-site/site2/website-next/contribute/document-contribution.md

 ### Update configuration docs

-Configurations of bundled components are generated from command-line tools **automatically**:
+Docs for configs of bundled components are generated from command-line tools **automatically**:

 | Components | Update where ...                                                                                                                                                                                                    |
 |------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|